afnw35342/LearnAWS/readme.md

 - Edge location cache static content
 - Users directed to the nearest edge location

+## Elastic Container Service (ECS)

+- ECS Task is a running Docker container
+  - Created from a Task definition
+- ECS cluster is a logical grouping of tasks or ECS services
+- Fargate is the managed, serverless platform
+  - Alternatively, you can stand up EC2 instances, install some software, and run it from there

+## AWS Lamda

+- Runs for up to 15 mins
+- Paid for by time & memory consumed

+## Simple Notification Service

+- Broadcasting

+## Simple Queue Service

+- Command messages
+- Event source mapping
+  - Mapping a Q service to a Lambda function

 ## References

 - [Introduction to AWS Services](https://youtu.be/Z3SYDTMP3ME)